sygmaprotocol/docs/docs/02-sygma-sdk/03-Quick-Start/02-evm-token-tranfers.md

   }
 ```

-Thats it!
+That's it!
 Your `response` object will have the `hash` property that you can use to query a block explorer and check the transaction

 ```ts
 console.log(`Transfer sent with hash: ${response.hash}`)